ankur8931/js-hacking/README.md

 12. data-exfil.js - Exfiltration of Credit card information to the attacker server

 13. csrf-token.js - Extract CSRF token and submit to web

+14. csrf-token-uid.js - Extract the email using UID, and CSRF token.
+Display the email address on the page.